Best Friends at the Bar: What Women Need to Know about a Career in the Law (Wolters Kluwer/Aspen Publishers, 2009)

-Retention rates for women lawyers are low, and that creates problems for the legal profession where retaining talent is an important goal.
+Retention rates for women lawyers are especially low, and retention rates for ALL YOUNG LAWYERS are in jeapordy.
+That creates problems for the legal profession where retaining talent is an important goal.
 The law is a demanding and male-dominated field posing many difficulties for women, especially during the childbearing years.
+It also poses difficulty for all millennial lawyers whose values and goals for practice may differ from those of more senior lawyers.
 Men and women in the law should be concerned.

 How will we respond to changing professional realities and create new approaches to retaining top talent in law firms?

-The books include insight, anecdotes, profiles and career advice from more than 60 contributors with long and distinguished legal careers.
-They are filled with candid advice and address challenges facing women in the law by offering solutions tailored to the needs of pre-law and law school students as well as young legal professionals.
+The books include insight, anecdotes, profiles and career advice from more than 70 contributors with long and distinguished legal careers.
+They are filled with candid advice and address challenges facing young lawyers by offering solutions tailored to the needs of pre-law and law school students as well as young legal professionals.

 Readers will get the inside story from attorneys and judges, as well as insights from managing partners of large international firms, law school deans, and directors of law school career services.

-What will keep women in their chosen field and benefit the legal profession?
+What will keep young lawyers in their chosen field and benefit the legal profession?

-Whether you are considering a career in law, are pre-law, in law school, or just getting started in your practice, career advice from the contributors will be invaluable.
-They will become your best friends at the bar.
+Whether you are pre-law, in law school, or just getting started in your practice, career advice from the contributors will be invaluable to you.
+My books and the contributors to my books will become your best friends at the bar.

-Many people will benefit from the career advice in the Best Friends at the Bar books, including:
+Many people will benefit from the career advice in my books, including: